ChickenMan-dev/Sivism/The-Holy-Catbook.md

 #### Part 2

 Siva was carried into a bright room with another human in blue wearing rubber gloves.
 She was placed on a cold metal table the human that had taken her from her cage quickly held her down and a sleep gas mask was placed on her face.
-She wiggled and shook trying to struggle out of the human's grasp as the gas filled her nostrils she could feel herself fading to
+She wiggled and shook trying to struggle out of the human's grasp as the gas filled her nostrils she could feel herself fading to her meditation world.
+Something was different this time in her mind it was dark

 ## Traditions/Holiday

 > ### Messenger Day
 >
-> Pay respects to your cat in hopes that Siva will reward you
+> Pay respects to your cat,
->
-> ### Shower Day
->
-> Give your cat a